Personal injury time limit for compensation

 - A person dies from asbestosis which was not diagnosed during their lifetime.
 The three years begin from the date of death, or the date of post-mortem

 There are also some cases where the injury time limit is less than three years.
 This usually applies to air accidents, which are governed by the Montreal Convention, rather than UK law.
-The Montreal Convention allows a two year period in which a claim can be commenced.
+The Montreal Convention allows a two-year period in which a claim can be started.

-If you are still unsure whether you qualify to make a claim either for yourself or a loved one who has passed away, call Accident Advice Helpline and chat to one of our advisers.
+If you are still unsure whether or not you qualify to make a claim either for yourself or a loved one who has passed away, call Accident Advice Helpline and chat to one of our advisers.
 Our initial advice is free, and you are under no obligation to start a claim if you choose not to.

 At Accident Advice Helpline, we are proud to be one of the top law firms in the UK.
 We will work hard to help you get the maximum compensation you deserve, and your claim will be handled entirely on a no-win, no-fee basis.